frequently asked questions.

 Do I need to do anything?

-Before the photo shoot, I’ll either come to scout out your space or we’ll go on a “phone tour”, getting a detailed description of the rooms or important features and characteristics I’ll be shooting.
+Before the photo shoot, I’ll either come to scout out your space, or we’ll go on a “phone tour”, getting a detailed description of the rooms or essential features and characteristics I’ll be shooting.
 This helps me estimate a timeline and plan for props and styling requirements.
-Once we are on location, I tether my camera to my iPad or laptop, so you can review each shot, make sure the space is styled and lit to your taste and sign off each shot in real-time.
+Once we are on location, I tether my camera to my iPad or laptop so you can review each shot, ensure the space is styled and lit to your taste and sign off each shot in real-time.

 photoshoots and styling.